siduction/sidu-manual/data/en/0523-lamp-php_en.md

 imagick (Enabled for apache2 by local administrator)
 ~~~

-For the *imagick* module, the string "*Enabled for apache2 by local administrator*" tells us that it was not loaded automatically at startup like the *zip* module, but that the administrator enabled it manually.
+For the *imagick* module, the string "*Enabled for apache2 by local administrator*" tells us that it was not loaded automatically at startup like the *zip* module, but that the administrator has enabled it manually.
 The reason is the previously used *phpdismod* and *phpenmod* commands for this module.

 ### Apache Log

-The Apache server stores the error messages of PHP in its log files under */var/log/apache2/*.
-At the same time, if PHP functions fail, a message appears in the called web page.
+The Apache server stores the error messages of PHP in its log files under **/var/log/apache2/**.
+At the same time, if PHP functions fail, a message appears on the called web page.
-Alternatively we can display the log functions.
+Alternatively, we can display the log functions.

 ~~~
 # php --info | grep log